 Females of this species are larger than males.
 On average, bearded seals measure about 2.1 to 2.7 meters in body length, and their mass spans between 200 to 430 kilograms.
 They are a significant food source for polar bears.
 These seals feed primarily on small marine species, including clams, squids, and fish.

 The beluga is easy to spot due to its almost pure white, yellowish or pale gray color.
 They have no mottling on either side.
 They grow from 9.8-18 ft (3-5.5m) with a weight of 1,100-3,500 lbs.
 They have a gestation period of 12-14.5 months and give birth to one calf.

 They eat a wide variety of fish, squid, octopuses, and mollusks.
-They change color as they age, with a pale gray at birth, then dark-brown to brownish-gray, then completely white at ten years old.
+They change color as they age, with a pale gray at birth, dark-brown to brownish-gray, and completely white at ten.

 They can be seen close to shore and, when stranded, can generally survive until the tide comes back in.
 They have been sighted in waters off Barnstable, Bristol, Dukes, and Essex counties.

 The big brown bat is an insectivore that eats mostly beetles and consumes other flying insects like moths, flies, and wasps.
 They live in all habitats, ranging from 18 to 20 years.
 This animal carries a lot of diseases, including rabies and parasites such as tapeworms and fleas.